antoniovbraz/peepers/README.md

 the cache rely on iterating over keys with `scan`.
 Scanning is appropriate for small and medium datasets but it requires reading through all matching keys and cannot efficiently paginate very large key sets.

+## Environment Variables

+Set the following variable to configure absolute URLs used in API calls and OAuth redirects:

+- `NEXT_PUBLIC_APP_URL` – Base URL of the application (e.g., `https://peepers.vercel.app`).

 ## API Authentication

 Sensitive API routes require a bearer token for access.
 Set the `ADMIN_SECRET` environment variable and include it in requests using the `Authorization` header: